-It’s true that we live in times when unemployment in many developing countries is at its lowest – and with the rapid development of technology, the tech industry is a great example of the employee-centred market, where instead of not enough jobs, there’s not enough talent to fill them.
+We indeed live in times when unemployment in many developing countries is at its lowest – and with the rapid development of technology, the tech industry is a great example of the employee-centered market, where instead of not enough jobs, there’s not enough talent to fill them.

-According to research, by 2020, the tech, media, and telecommunications (TMT) industries may be short more than 1.1 million skilled workers globally.
-Which makes tech talent one of the most sought for in the coming years, next to business and finance or manufacturing.
-Seems like good timing for a career move.
+According to research, by 2020, the tech, media, and telecommunications (TMT) industries may be short more than 1.1 million skilled workers globally, which makes tech talent one of the most sought for in the coming years, next to business finance or manufacturing.
+It seems like good timing for a career move.

 What if you don’t have technical education?